tanimislam/howdy/docsrc/source/howdy-core/howdy_core_api.rst

 howdy.core.core_torrents module
 ----------------------------------------------
 This is a newer module.
 It implements higher level interfaces to the Jackett_ torrent searching server to search for ebooks. :ref:`get_book_tor` is its only CLI front-end.
+It also implements some lower-level methods for identifying torrents (files, URLs, binary representations of torrent files, and magnet links), and in string-formatting the information output of torrent servers.

 .. automodule:: howdy.core.core_torrents
    :members: